 Over my many visits in Bangkok, it’s turned into one of my favorite cities in the world.
 While at first glance it might not be the most charming, its messy vibe dissipates after spending a full day here and then experiencing its nighttime.
+In this Bangkok travel guide you will find some things to do in Bangkok, some of the best rooftops in Bangkok as well as best hotels in Bangkok.

 Beyond the crazy traffic, the Thai capital is one of the most cosmopolitan cities in the region, and you’ll be in full vacation mode despite the insane amount of people!
 Wherever you go, you are met by a smile and behind the shabby facades you will find the coolest bars, restaurants and clubs.
 With a massage salon in every corner and an infinity pool on every rooftop it is also the perfect place to wind down and enjoy some sun bathing among the skyscrapers!